AndrewEmad14/ITIDocs/GIT/gitITINotes.md

         # Then push (if never pushed before, or if you own the branch)
         git push origin feature

+    dont use rebase in public commits because it can cause problems to other collaborators (you will have a new history while they will have the old history resulting in a conflict)

+    -i lets you enter interactive mode
+    HEAD~n                              //last n commits

 # git merge

+    --squash
     merge your changes locally
     it creates a commit automatically if there are no conflicts if there conflicts